Skip to content

 When property owners make insurance-related estimates, most think in terms of market value rather than replacement cost.

 Real estate market value depends on location appeal, land value, and the cost of nearby properties.
 Replacement cost refers to the current cost of materials and labor to completely rebuild a home or other building.
-According to insurance rating bureau Verisk, reconstruction costs (including materials and labor) have increased 7.2% nationally from January 2021 to January 2022, with New York leading the nation at 11.5%.
+According to insurance rating bureau Verisk, reconstruction costs (including materials and labor) have increased 4.7% nationally from April 2024 to April 2025.
+Between October 2014 and October 2024, residential reconstruction costs soared 63.7%, with annual averages rising from roughly 4% during the first half of that period to approximately 7% for the latter half.

 As a result, estimates submitted on claim-related paperwork might be significantly higher or lower than the amount an insurance company views as the property’s actual value.
 Regardless of how much you paid for the property or the state of the housing market at the time of purchase, providers consider the current replacement cost when evaluating premiums.